falbav/falbav.github.io/_research/research-pregDR.md

 An increasing body of literature looks at the role of women's aspirations and life plans to explain unintended pregnancies among adolescents (e.g. Edin and Kefalas, 2005; Ross and Mirowski, 2003).
 Indeed, among our respondents we found clear differences in terms of life goals between girls that got pregnant during school and those who did not.
 More specifically, when asked about their aspirations before getting pregnant the majority of respondents explain they did not have particular career plans after school.

 Yet they all mention they wanted to finish school before having children.
-For example, Paula\footnote{We are not using the respondents' real names to protect their identity as specified by IRB protocols and regulations.} explains she liked to go to school and was a good student, but never thought about University seriously because she didn't know what to study, or what areas she liked.
+For example, Paula (-we are not using the respondents' real names to protect their identity as specified by IRB protocols and regulations -) explains she liked to go to school and was a good student, but never thought about University seriously because she didn't know what to study, or what areas she liked.
 Currently, all respondents that drop-out when they got pregnant want to go back to school and finish their secondary education, although only one of them has actually executed this intention.
 After motherhood, respondents plans include finding a job, but their narratives do not show the existence of concrete goals.

 In contrast, the majority of girls that haven't had a pregnancy reveal more precise plans for their future.
 Several of them mention they want to develop careers when they finish high school.
 For instance, Inés is working hard to study medicine just like her older sister, while Vale plans to study social communication and is learning English to be prepared for it.
 Indeed, what is remarkable is that these adolescents have specific plans for their future.
 In addition, most of them want to have kids once they have a career, a concept that is not present in the narratives of teenage mothers.
 Also, the ideal age they report to have their first baby varies between 25 to 32 years old.

 ### Fieldwork In Progress
 <br/><img src='/images/IMG_5092.JPG'>